calderkatyal/california-housing/README.md

 # california-housing
-Linear Regression Modeling on California Housing Dataset
+20 page report on Linear Regression Modeling for a California Housing Dataset.
+Final project for Data Exploration and Analysis class at Yale.